davidprush/remove-asahi/README.md

 **Notes:**

-*This script uses `diskutil` to list, identify, and delete partitions.
-The script looks for partition labels containing "Asahi" or "Linux" and attempts to identify typical macOS system partitions (including the Recovery parition), which is not a definitive method, so double-check before confirming deletion.*
+*This script uses `diskutil` to list, identify, delete, and resize partitions.
+The script looks for partition labels containing "Asahi", "Linux", "EFI", or "APFS" and a size of 2.5GB then identifies typical macOS system partitions (including the Recovery parition), which is not a definitive method, so double-check before confirming any action.*

 *Always verify the disk and partition identifiers to prevent accidental data loss.*

 *If you plan on reinstalling Asahi Linux with the available free space after deleting the old installation's partitions then type `n` when asked to resize the macOS System by reclaiming free space.*

+*The script also contains the ability to automatically remove all Asahi partitions and resize the MacOS System, without user interaction.
+To automatically run all operations of the script use the following command: `sudo ./remove-asahi.sh autoremove`.

 **Example of the script running:**
 ```